From start to finish, our garments work toward lower impacts.

 The colors in our collection are naturally dyed in our Austin studio.

 Advancing the use of plant dyes at commercial scale is the heart of what we do.
 Unlike conventional dyes that pollute waterways on a global scale and cause harm to workers and residents alike, our natural dyes are drain-safe and people-safe.
-In 2018, we began our partnership with New Leaf Agriculture, a refugee-run organic farm just outside of Austin, to grow dye plants exclusively for our studio.
-We invite you to learn more about our regenerative agricultural initiative here and our commitment to plant dyes here.
-In addition to dye cultivation, we also source many of our plant based dyes from the byproducts of other industries, from sawmills to food suppliers.
+To source our natural dyes, we employ a combination of: cultivating our own dye plants locally; using the raw byproducts of other industries, from sawmills to food suppliers; purchasing via third party brokers who ethically and sustainably source natural dyes through a global network of cultivators.
 Our black fabrics are the only items in our collection that are conventionally dyed.
 We partner with a US-based facility using low impact dye for the majority of our black fabrics; learn more here.

 We keep our textile waste in good hands by repurposing it, recycling it, and passing it along.

 We use some of our scraps ourselves, and others are donated to local Austin organizations for reuse.
 We have diverted 100% of our textile waste from landfill since the launch of the MBS Zero Waste Initiative in 2016.